TylerTemp/SaintsField/README.md

 This is like `InfoBox`, but it can be applied to array/list/method etc.

-For `PlayaInfoBox`, it can also be directly applied on a class/struct defination.
+For `PlayaInfoBox`, it can also be directly applied on a class/struct definition.

 *   `string content`